Report for America

-Report for America (RFA) is a national service program that places emerging journalists in local newsrooms to report on under-covered topics and communities across the United States.
+Report for America (RFA) is a service program for emerging journalists in the United States.
+Participants are placed in local newsrooms across the country.
 It was launched in 2017 as an initiative of The GroundTruth Project, a 501(c)(3) nonprofit journalism organization that trains and supports emerging journalists across the world.
 RFA was co-founded by Steven Waldman, who currently serves as its president, and Charles Sennott, the chief executive officer and editor-in-chief of The GroundTruth Project.
 The program is rooted in a 2015 report written by Waldman, "Report for America: a community service-based model for saving local journalism."

-Sennott described Report for America as a “call to service for a new generation of journalists” to help communities by “doing reporting that otherwise isn’t getting done.” in a 2019 interview with CNN's Brian Stelter.
+Sennott described Report for America as a “call to service for a new generation of journalists” to help communities by “doing reporting that otherwise isn’t getting done” in a 2019 interview with CNN's Brian Stelter.

 According to its founders, the need for the program was the decline in local news outlets.
 In 1990, daily and weekly newspaper publishers employed about 455,000 people, according to the Bureau of Labor Statistics.
 By January 2016, that number had fallen to 173,000.
 Early financial support for Report for America came from the Google News Lab, the Knight Foundation, the Lenfest Institute for Journalism, Galloway Family Foundation, Solutions Journalism Network and the Center for Investigative Reporting.
 Additional Report for America donors include the Facebook Journalism Project, Craig Newmark Philanthropies, Robert Wood Johnson Foundation, Corporation for Public Broadcasting, Joyce Foundation, Tow Foundation, Chan Zuckerberg Initiative, Microsoft, and Lumina Foundation.